Tea in a good tea house is special.

 Like other types of true teas, green is often used as a base for different types of herbal teas including ginger and jasmine.
 We will not discuss those here.

 When it comes to true green tea, the two most common by far are Japanese and Chinese.
-Japanese green tea is usually steamed to stop oxidation, while Chinese teas are typically pan-fired.
-This results in Japanese teas tasting grassier and Chinese teas tasting milder and sweeter.
+The primary difference between Japanese and Chinese green teas, is that Japanese varieties are usually steamed to stop oxidation, while Chinese teas are typically pan-fired.

 Japanese Green Teas